 When It came to preparation, I had to first pick an image, and then start planning on how I was going to translate the image to the utility box.

-The first mission, was to go down and get the dimensions.
+The first mission was to go down and get the dimensions.
 There are 2 sides, and the panels were roughly 3 1/2 in height.
 This is a nice size for stencils.
 In particular, MULTI-LAYER stencils.
 After taking my measurements, I decided to put up a stencil I had (my SURJ icon.)
 Unbeknownst to me, the city was not in the know, and this was my first, albeit accidental true illegal graffiti.
 The manager from the Ogden came out and asked if I had a permit?
 Of course, I did not.
 I did explain the project and they seemed to suspect.
-I decided I should probably get out while there were no police around just in case. . . .
+I decided I should probably get out while there was no police around just in case. . . .
 Thankfully, I did.
 I drove back a half hour to peep it out, and someone had already sprayed over my stencil.
 Someone had called graffiti removal and it was sprayed over almost instantly.

 Ready, set, PAINT!

 First, I was set to paint my Atlas Loved.
-I painted the hearts as a backdrop, and painted the side panel.
-I was mentally prepping to put my main graphic "vertical."
+I painted the hearts as a backdrop and painted the side panel.
+I was mentally prepping to put my main graphics “vertical.”
 It was 6 layers, and again, I had yet to do stencils on a vertical surface.
-Ok, I'm no pussy.
-So I said fuck it, let's do it.
+Ok, I’m no pussy.
+So I said fuck it, let’s do it.